PatrickJHess/Vol-3-Chap-4/_sources/Inferring_Zero_Prices.md

 The six-month zero price ($0.97501$) is slightly higher than the value calculated using just the first two bonds.
 The one-year zero price ($0.9606$) is slightly lower than the value calculated using just the first two bonds.

-The least-squares technique is the standard way of incorporating as many data points (bonds) as possible.
+The least-squares technique is the standard way of incorporating as many data points (bonds) asfile:///home/pat/Financial_Python/Basic_Concepts_Of_Fixed_Income/Chapter_Four/_build/html/Using_the_linalg_module_of_NumPy.html possible.
 All things the same, the more bonds the more reliable is the estimate of the term structure.
 We'll implement the least-square technique with functions from NumPy's linear algebra module.
-The notebook *NumPy linalg and using sets* of this chapter illustrates the use of the module.
+The notebook *Using the linalg module of NumPy* of this chapter illustrates the use of the module.